 And quickly they dragged, the drunk sod away,

-I viewed this a gift, of entertainment, for our Christmas Day.
+I viewed this a gift, of entertainment, for our New Year's Day.

 No Money No Job

 As the New Year started, we informed all the workers that we needed them finished up and out by February.

 For some reason this caused the painter to state that she was no longer satisfied with her friends work and she told her friend not to come back.
 This caused me a great deal of distress because all through this process and time, I had been pointing out a number of issues that I asked them to take care.
 Their response had been that they would get it on the punch list when they had finished.
 Of course, it never was finished.
 The painter and her friend were gone and not returning weeks of phone calls.

 The contractor was told to finish the stairs and foyer and that was the end.
 Seven years later there are still things that were never finished.